SteveBarnett/Remixing/reading/index.md

 layout: page
 ---

-My ratings: 5 is "Really good"; 4 is "Good"; 3 is "Okay"; 2 is "Bad"; 1 is "Really bad".
-The rating is imprecise on purpose.
-Here's a <a href="/reading/five-stars/">list of all the books I've rated five stars</a>.
+Here's a list of <a href="/reading/five-stars/">all the books I've rated five stars</a>.
+That means "really good"; marked with a ★ below.

 <!--
 {%- assign booksthisyear = site.data.books2025.size -%}